Quick tutorial

 1. In Cytoscape's menu bar, select File → Import → Network → Public Databases.

-1. In the search text field at the top, enter a term like *p53* or *apoptosis*.
+1. In the search text field at the top of the Network Panel, select Wikipathways from the pull down menu, then enter a term like *p53* or *apoptosis*.
 Press return.

 1. Double-click on a pathway listed below to open the pathway.